 One must be careful not to confuse respiration with breathing.
 Breathing is needed for the cells to obtain oxygen, but there is so much more to respiration, as mentioned above.

 During exercise our lungs take oxygen from the air as we breathe.
-If the oxygen we need is more than our lungs can take, we get tired quickly and we are not able to exercise for long.
+If the oxygen we need is more than our lungs can obtain, we get tired quickly and we are not able to exercise for long.
 When it is not possible to obtain enough oxygen, our cells start to use anaerobic respiration.
 Anaerobic means 'without oxygen'; glucose is broken down into lactic acid without using oxygen.
 You can see the chemical equation below:

 glucose → lactic acid + ENERGY

 Anaerobic respiration does not release as much energy as aerobic respiration, because not all of the energy from glucose can be released.
 Lactic acid has some energy in it, but it cannot be used for long, as it is poisonous.
 When we stop exercising our body still tries to get oxygen for aerobic respiration to break down the lactic acid that has formed.
-The amount of oxygen needed for this is called oxygen debt.
+The amount of oxygen needed for this is called the oxygen debt.

 Humans have taken advantage of anaerobic respiration in some micro-organisms (yeast) to produce alcoholic drinks, beer and wine.
 This process is called fermentation.
 The chemical equation for fermentation is: